Full Time Christian Service?

 Now, I'm sure a lot of well-meaning folks will get upset about this.
 They feel it's perfectly fine for them to train their kids up to be missionaries, pastors, and pastor's wives.
 After all the Bible says, Train up a child in the way he should go: and when he is old, he will not depart from it.
 Proverbs 22:6 So, it must be "right" to train them up to serve the Lord.

-The kids are encouraged from early youth to admire pastors, preachers, missionaries and evangelists above all others.
+The kids are encouraged from early youth to admire pastors, preachers, missionaries, and evangelists above all others.
 They are taught to admire the people, and there are some who have done admirable things; but even more, they are taught to admire the position.
 They are taught that it is "wonderful" to be "called to preach," "called to mission field," or "called to be a pastor's wife."
-But, these positions are elevated to be "above the people" or common Christian - Nicolaity - above the laity, or above the people.
+But, these positions are elevated to be "above the people" or above common Christians - Nicolaity - above the laity, or above the people.
 Jesus said he hates the deeds of the Nicolaitans, Rev. 2:6!
 Revelation 2:15 So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate.

 Frankly, I'm afraid too many parents are motivated more by pride than a sincere desire that their children should edify the saints and ...serve God acceptably with reverence and godly fear: Hebrews 12:28 It makes the parents look good when they can tell people all their kids are pastors or missionaries.
 People then repeat it to impress others with the godliness of the parents.
-It would seem then, that it's safe to say there is a real element of pride here.
-It breeds elitism.
+The assumption is that since all their kids are "serving the Lord" in these roles, the parents must have "done something right".

 Would you praise God for children who simply lived their lives each day to the glory of God without ever "making something of themselves"?
 Someone will say, "I want God to make them this or that.
 I don't want them to make something of themselves."
 Well, what if it pleases God to make your son a faithful husband and father who makes a living shoving washers in car transmissions, and who glorifies God and is faithful in the little things?
-What if it pleases God for your daughter to be a faithful servant of the church who never marries but serves others and supports herself by doing paper work from home?
+What if it pleases God for your daughter to be a faithful servant of the church who never marries but serves others and supports herself by doing paper work from home or assisting the elderly in their homes?
 Would you accept that?
 More importantly, are you willing to raise them with the freedom to be what God wants them to be?
 Can you get out of the way and just train them to be faithful and follow Christ on a daily basis?
 God does not require "full time Christian service."
 He requires faithfulness, mercy, just deeds, and a humble walk with God.

 1Corinthians 4:2 Moreover it is required in stewards, that a man be found faithful.